huuff/exobrain/human-languages/german/transitive-vs-intransitive-pairs.md

 # Transitive vs Intransitive pairs of verbs
-In german there are some pairs of verbs that are like opposites [[transitivity|in terms of transitivity]].
+In german there are some pairs of verbs that are like opposites [[verb-transitivity|in terms of transitivity]].
 They are almost the same but have subtle differences.

 ### Examples
 * *liegen* vs *legen*: To lay *something* off vs to be laying